 Advisors: Prof. Riccardo Ricci and Dr. Angiolo Farina – University of Florence, Italy.

-Description: In this thesis is analysed a parabolic free boundary model arising from a problem of neutralization of acid waters via the filtration through calcium carbonate.
-After having developed the model according to the Physics, it has been computed an approximate solution, analysing its properties and its asymptotic behaviour.
-This analysis has been repeated also in cylindrical and spherical geometry.
+Description: In this thesis, we analyze a parabolic free boundary model arising from a problem of neutralization of acid waters via the filtration through calcium carbonate.
+After having developed the model according to the Physics, we computed an approximate but reliable solution, investigating its properties and its asymptotic behavior.
+This analysis has been repeated also in cylindrical and spherical geometry, both configurations being relevant in the description of the physical phenomena at the basis of our model.